redis/redis-doc/commands/eval.md

 ## Script cache semantics

-Executed scripts are guaranteed to be in the script cache **forever**.
+Executed scripts are guaranteed to be in the script cache of a given execution of a Redis instance forever.
 This means that if an `EVAL` is performed against a Redis instance all the subsequent `EVALSHA` calls will succeed.

-The only way to flush the script cache is by explicitly calling the SCRIPT FLUSH command, which will _completely flush_ the scripts cache removing all the scripts executed so far.
-This is usually needed only when the instance is going to be instantiated for another customer or application in a cloud environment.

 The reason why scripts can be cached for long time is that it is unlikely for a well written application to have enough different scripts to cause memory problems.
 Every script is conceptually like the implementation of a new command, and even a large application will likely have just a few hundred of them.
 Even if the application is modified many times and scripts will change, the memory used is negligible.

+The only way to flush the script cache is by explicitly calling the `SCRIPT FLUSH` command, which will _completely flush_ the scripts cache removing all the scripts executed so far.

+This is usually needed only when the instance is going to be instantiated for another customer or application in a cloud environment.

+Also, as already mentioned, restarting a Redis instance flushes the scirpt cache, which is not persistent.
+However from the point of view of the client there are only two ways to make sure a Redis istance was not restarted between two differnet commands.

+* The connection we have with the server is persistent and was never closed so far.
+* The client explicitly checks the `runid` field in the `INFO` command in order to make sure the server was not restarted and is still the same process.

+Practically speaking, for the client it is much better to simply assume that in the context of a given connection, cached scripts are guaranteed to be there unless an administrator explicitly called the `SCRIPT FLUSH` command.

-The fact that the user can count on Redis not removing scripts is semantically a very good thing.
+The fact that the user can count on Redis not removing scripts is semantically useful in the context of pipelining.

 For instance an application with a persistent connection to Redis can be sure that if a script was sent once it is still in memory, so EVALSHA can be used against those scripts in a pipeline without the chance of an error being generated due to an unknown script (we'll see this problem in detail later).

+A common patter is to call `SCRIPT LOAD` to load all the scripts that will appear in a pipeline, then use `EVALSHA` directly inside the pipeline without any need to check for errors resulting from the script hash not being recognized.

 ## The SCRIPT command